Courses

 HS A628 Program Evaluation 3 Credits

 Explores the principles and methods of conducting evaluation of health-related programs.
-Discusses topics such as conducting community needs assessment, program development, evaluation types and models, evaluation designs, politics and ethics of conducting evaluation in community-based settings, and how to effectively communicate the process involved in evaluation and the findings to stakeholders.
+Covers conducting community needs assessments, program evaluation development, evaluation types and designs, politics and ethics of conducting program evaluations, and how to effectively communicate the evaluation process and disseminate findings in meaningful and actionable ways.

 Crosslisted With: SWK A628